 If you hate the gym, or the thought of weights or the treadmill make you yawn, do something you’ll enjoy.
 It will help you stick with it in the longer run.
 There are endless options, including dancing, boxing, yoga, Crossfit, Zumba, Pilates, and spinning.
 See what’s open in your area that may be of interest to you, if you’re not in lockdown.
 If you are in lockdown, try online options.
 There are tons!

 Instead of sitting down for coffee or tea, try going for a stress-relieving and energizing walk.

 Schedule it into your day.

 Set aside the time to workout and stick to your schedule.
-Let others know about it so that they try not to disturb you.
+Let others know about it so that they try not to contact you during those times.

 Attempt to exercise at roughly the same time each day.
 Once working out becomes a habit, you’ll get used to it, and your body will be receptive.
 It will make it easier to keep the pattern going.

 Change your routine.